 Methotrexate is Pregnancy Category X. This medication should not be used and is completely contraindicated in pregnancy and lactation (L5).

 The use of apremilast in pregnant women with psoriasis has not been published in the current literature.
-Although this is generally a relatively safe drug in the non-pregnant population, there is concern for exacerbation of gastrointestinal symptoms (nausea and vomiting) in pregnancy.
+Although this is generally a relatively safe drug in the non-pregnant population, there is a concern for exacerbation of gastrointestinal symptoms (nausea and vomiting) in pregnancy.
 A few animal studies have reported negative side effects including an increase in abortions with increasing doses of the drug, but this has not been demonstrated in humans.
 No definitive recommendations can be made at this time regarding the use of this drug during pregnancy.

 * This Website is for general skin beauty, wellness, and health information only.
 This Website is not to be used as a substitute for medical advice, diagnosis or treatment of any health condition or problem.
 The information provided on this Website should never be used to disregard, delay, or refuse treatment or advice from a physician or a qualified health provider.